 A decline in the market price for precious metal commodities has been experienced since 2013.
 These macro-economic events negatively affected the mining and minerals sectors in general, and the Company's market capitalization has been significantly reduced over this period.
 Any sudden or rapid destabilization of global economic conditions could impact the Company's ability to obtain equity or debt financing in the future on terms favorable to the Company or at all.
 In such an event, the Company's operations and financial condition could be adversely impacted.

 The Company assesses on a quarterly basis the carrying values of its mineral properties.
-Should market conditions and commodity prices worsen and persist in a worsened state.

 Substantial Volatility of Share Price